Burn Cycle: Story

 Inside the Televerse, Cutter must track down the rogue pieces of his code, personified by a man, a strange golden Buddha and Kris.
 Once absorbing each piece back into himself he is finally able to enter Cortex where Vielli is waiting.
 Vielli explains that SoftTech were the ones who hired him to steal their own data, intending to infect him with the Burn Cycle virus knowing that he would have to seek out Vielli.
 Vielli, who is revealed to have died and exists solely as a program, has perfected the process for downloading consciousness into the Televerse, but also uploading it into any body, effectively inventing the code for immortality.
-Vielli helps Cutter to cure the Burn Cycle virus, but Deally appears at Doc's in the real world, killing both Doc and Gala and telling Cutter that he will kill Cutter's body, stranding him in the Televerse, unless Cutter brings him the upload code.
+Vielli helps Cutter to cure the Burn Cycle virus and reveals that Doc has betrayed him, being on SoftTech's payroll for years.
+Vielli has already warned Gala, but just as Gala shoots Doc, Deally appears and kills Gala.
+Deally tells Cutter that he will mutilate and eventually kill Cutter's body, stranding him in the Televerse, unless Cutter brings him the upload code.

-Vielli instead uploads Cutter into a spare body (an attractive female) and charges him with smuggling Vielli's physical head (along with the upload code) out of the country.
-Cutter is ambushed at his hotel room by Deally with a team of agents.
+Vielli instead uploads Cutter into a spare body (an attractive female) and charges him with smuggling Vielli's physical head (along with the upload code) out of the country, to preserve the secret of his death and deny SoftTech access to his ideas.
+After acquiring the head and discovering his own unconscious body in his hotel room, Cutter is ambushed by Deally and a team of agents.
 Deally reveals that he was the one who murdered Kris, prompting Cutter to kill him.
 He manages to shoot his way out and escape, but must leave Vielli's head behind.

-Cutter is attempting to flee the country when Vielli contacts him and reveals that his head didn't contain the upload code, but rather an augmented copy of the Burn Cycle, which wipes out SoftTech overnight.
-Vielli congratulates Cutter and gives him an infinite number of bank accounts which can be accessed anywhere in the world, mentioning that he may approach Cutter again if he needs his services.
-Cutter in voice-over muses that he wonders what his new body will look like with an all over tan.
+Cutter is attempting to flee the country when Vielli contacts him and reveals that he knew Cutter wouldn't be able to shake SoftTech and that his head didn't contain the upload code, but rather an augmented copy of Burn Cycle, which wipes out SoftTech overnight, completely destroying all of their data.
+Vielli congratulates Cutter and gives him an infinite number of bank accounts which can be accessed anywhere in the world.
+When asked what the catch is, Vielli simply states that he doesn't kill employees and that Cutter should consider the money a retainer for further services.
+Cutter, in voice-over, muses about what his new body will look like with an all over tan.